Roxana15/manual_testing_project/ItFactory Project/README.md

 * Enter data only for mandatory fields and check if the Search functionality works
 * Enter data for all available fields and check if the Search functionality works
-* Enter data for all optional fields and check if the Search functionality works
+* Enter data only for all optional fields and check if the Search functionality works
 * Check maximum allowed characters for text fields
 * Check if any type of data can be entered in text fields
 * Check if past dates are allowed

+## 1.4 Test Design

+Functional test cases were created in Zephyr Squad.
+Based on the analysis of the specifications, the test design techniques used for generating test cases are boundary value analysis, use case testing, exploratory testing and GUI testing.

+**Test cases:**